uniibu/remix-ide/docs/plugin_list.md

 # Plugin List

-Here is the list of Remix plugins that you will see in the Plugin Manager.
+Here is the list of Remix plugins reordered by ownership.

 ```{tip}
 Click a card to open the Remix IDE with the plugin enabled.
 ```

-## Core Plugins
+## Internal Plugins

+These are plugins that are managed by the Remix team.

 ::::{grid} 3
 :gutter: 4